Purple Gang: Downfall

 For many years, the Purples enjoyed seemingly complete immunity from police interference as witnesses to crimes were terrified of testifying against any criminal identified as a Purple gangster.
 The Purple Gang reputedly became more arrogant and sloppy as time progressed.
 They dressed flamboyantly, frequented the city's night spots, and were well known to the public.
 They lived in fine houses and soon a romantic aura surrounded the Purples that distinguished them from the other gangs in Detroit.
 Jealousies, egos, and intra-gang quarrels would eventually cause the Purple Gang to collapse.
 The police eventually moved against them as gang members began leaving behind too much evidence of their crimes.

-Phillip Keywell had already been convicted of murder, and Joe Burnstein and Abe Burnstein both were given lengthy prison sentences after previously escaping significant jail time through intimidation and corrupt officials.
+Phillip Keywell had already been convicted of murder, and Joe Bernstein and Abe Bernstein both were given lengthy prison sentences after previously escaping significant jail time through intimidation and corrupt officials.
 Different waves of bloodier-than-previous infighting ensued, with the aggressive and high-ranking members Abe Axler and Eddie Fletcher getting shot dead.
 Then one-time partial-boss (there wasn't a strict hierarchy) Henry Shorr was killed in further infighting.
 Some gangsters drifted away, a few fleeing Detroit, others were executed by fellow members or rival gangsters, and several members were subsequently imprisoned.
 A rival Sicilian gang, tired of competing with the Purples, eventually decided to eliminate them.

 The gang continued in a diminished capacity, but the predecessors of Detroit's modern-day Mafia stepped in and filled the void as The Purple Gang ultimately self-destructed.

 In popular culture

 Although heavily fictionalized, the 1935 film Public Hero No. 1 deals with the hunting down and capture of the Purple Gang.

 The 1959 film The Purple Gang, also heavily fictionalized, includes details of the gang's rise to prominence.

 "Jailhouse Rock" by Leiber & Stoller, recorded by Elvis Presley, has the lyric "The whole rhythm section was the Purple Gang".
 The song was reprised, lyric intact, in the 1980 film The Blues Brothers.

 A 1960 second-season episode of The Untouchables simply titled "The Purple Gang", provides a fictional account of the Purple Gang's kidnapping of a mob courier.

 Raymond Chandler mentions the Purple Gang in the novel, Farewell, My Lovely:

 Ian Fleming refers to the Purple Gang in his James Bond novels Diamonds Are Forever, Goldfinger, Thunderball and The Man with the Golden Gun.

 The Purple Gang was also referenced by Ross Macdonald in his 1952 novel The Ivory Grin.

 Although he was gunned down in the first scene, Max Allan Collins identified "The Rodent" as a Purple Gang torpedo in his novelization of the 1990 film Dick Tracy.

 An episode of Detroit 1-8-7 featured a man whose grandfather was a member of the gang.

 Detroit rapper Proof has a song on his debut album Searching for Jerry Garcia titled "Purple Gang".

+The Table-Top Roleplaying game Champions has a gang in it named "The New Purple Gang".